-If you are lucky enough to having some savings, it is unlikely that they will be earning much interest at the moment, with the low interest rates showing no sign of changing any time soon.
+If you are lucky enough to have some savings, it is unlikely that they will be earning much interest at the moment, with the low-interest rates showing no sign of changing any time soon.
 So, instead of leaving your savings in the bank, you could release them to fund part or all of the cost of the car.
-A wise way of proceeding is to use a credit card to buy the car, and then use your savings to pay of the credit card bill in full.
-In this way you will benefit from the built in purchase protection that comes with using a credit card.
+A wise way of proceeding is to use a credit card to buy the car, and then use your savings to pay off the credit card bill in full.
+In this way you will benefit from the built-in purchase protection that comes with using a credit card.

-Personal loans are generally the most cost effective way to buy a card, the caveat being that you must have a decent credit rating to get a good deal.
+Personal loans are generally the most cost-effective way to buy a car, the caveat being that you must have a decent credit rating to get a good deal.
 You can apply for a personal loan from your current bank or building society, or research via a broker or comparison site.
 It is not advisable to secure the loan against any property you may own.
-If you own a car that you wish to trade in or sell, do shop around for the best way to sell it, as prices offered can vary considerably.
-Visit a trusted website such as www.cashforcars.org to get an idea of what your car is worth.
+If you own a car that you wish to trade-in or sell, do shop around for the best way to sell it, as prices offered can vary considerably.

 You never actually own the car with personal leasing.
 A monthly payment gives you the usage of a car, including servicing (a condition of this is that you do not exceed the agreed mileage) At the end of the term, you give the car back.
 This is a good way to drive a decent car for a clear, fixed cost.
 You don’t have to worry about unexpected repairs or depreciation and so forth, but you will be paying over the odds for the privilege.